 It's free to try out, while a single 'Unlock Everything' in-app purchase enables all premium features, including Boolean shape operations like combine, subtract, intersect, and exclude, and 4,096% pan and zoom for more precise edits.

-The animation software used to create Studio Ghibli films, as well as TV shows like Futurama and Steven Universe, Toonz has been around for a while.
+The animation software used to create Studio Ghibli films, as well as TV shows such as Futurama and Steven Universe, Toonz has been around for a while.
 In 2016 it went open source, released as a free download under the name OpenToonz.

 As you'd expect, this powerful 2D production animation software is top of its class and brilliantly flexible – able to work with both traditional, handdrawn animation and purely digital animation.
 And because it's open source, you can modify the code and develop it in a way that suits you.